 - Reducing barriers to learners

-Since 2008, ECALA has grown their investment in programs to over $1.14 million in Edmonton-based programs each year within the mandate of the CALP Guidelines.
-In 2018 due to consolidation of funding for Edmonton-based programs, ECALA will allocate over $2.4 million on an annual basis.
+Since 2008, ECALA has grown its investment in programs to over $2 million each year, in Edmonton-based programs within the mandate of the CALP Guidelines.